cyfronet-fid/recommender-system/README.md

 - `SENTRY_ENVIRONMENT` - environment name - it's optional and it can be a free-form string.
 If not specified and using Docker, it is set to `development`/`testing`/`production` respectively to the docker environment.
 - `SENTRY_RELEASE` - human-readable release name - it's optional and it can be a free-form string.
 If not specified, Sentry automatically set it based on the commit revision number.
 - `TRAINING_DEVICE` - the device used for training of neural networks: `cuda` for GPU support or `cpu` (note: `cuda` support is experimental and works only in Jupyter notebook `neural_cf` - not in the recommender dev/prod/test environment)
-- `DEFAULT_RECOMMENDATION_ALG` - the version of the recommender engine (one of `NCF`, `RL`) - Whenever request handling or celery task need this variable, it is dynamically loaded from the .env file, so you can change it during flask server runtime.
+- `DEFAULT_RECOMMENDATION_ALG` - the version of the recommender engine (one of `NCF`, `RL`, `random`) - Whenever request handling or celery task need this variable, it is dynamically loaded from the .env file, so you can change it during flask server runtime.
 - `RS_SUBSCRIBER_HOST` - the address of your JMS provider (optional)
 - `RS_SUBSCRIBER_PORT` - the port of your JMS provider (optional)
 - `RS_SUBSCRIBER_USERNAME` - your login to the JMS provider (optional)